Mandala

 In the library

-he found himself creating regular, symmetrical images which he later identified as mandalas… images of the wholeness of the personality, 'cryptograms concerning the state of the self which were presented to me anew each day'
+he found himself creating regular, symmetrical images which he later identified as mandalas.
+He gradually came to realise that these images were nothing less than images of the wholeness of the personality, ‘cryptograms concerning the state of the self which were presented to me anew each day’

-Clarke establishes the autobiographical origin of Jung's mandala theory, showing how personal crisis generated the insight that mandalas are spontaneous psychic images of the self's wholeness.
+Clarke establishes the autobiographical origin of Jung’s mandala theory, tracing it to his own psychological crisis and the discovery that spontaneously produced symmetrical images encode the state of the Self.

 Clarke, J. J., Jung and Eastern Thought: A Dialogue with the Orient, 1994thesis

-the well-protected dweller in the mandala, does not seem to be a god… One might almost say that man himself, or his innermost soul, is the prisoner or the protected inhabitant of the mandala… man—the deep ground, as it were, of the self—is not a substitute but a symbol for the deity.
+the mandala repeats in symbolic form archaic procedures which were once concrete realities… the prisoner, or the well-protected dweller in the mandala, does not seem to be a god… One might almost say that man himself, or his innermost soul, is the prisoner or the protected inhabitant of the mandala.

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958thesis

-This structure is called in Sanskrit a mandala.
-The word means a circle, particularly a magic circle… the symbol of the mandala has exactly this meaning of a holy place, a temenos, to protect the centre.
+The symbol of the mandala has exactly this meaning of a holy place, a temenos, to protect the centre.
 And it is a symbol which is one of the most important motifs in the objectivation of unconscious images.
+It is a means of protecting the centre of the personality f

 Chodorow, Joan, Jung on Active Imagination, 1997thesis

-'Mandala' means a circle, more especially a magic circle… symbols appear which are chiefly of the so-called mandala type… The early Middle Ages are especially rich in Christian mandalas, and for the most part show Christ in the centre, with the four evangelists, or their symbols, at the cardinal points.
+‘Mandala’ means a circle, more especially a magic circle, and this symbol is not only to be found all through the East but also among us; mandalas are amply represented in the Middle Ages.
+The early Middle Ages are especially rich in Christian mandalas, and for the most part show Christ in the centre.

 Wilhelm, Richard, The Secret of the Golden Flower: A Chinese Book of Life, 1931thesis